Nautiyalmukesh2001/Pharmeasy_project_-mkn/README.md

-# 📦 PharmEasy Product Dissection & Growth Strategy (Group Project)
+# 📦 PharmEasy: Product Dissection, Growth Strategy & User Analytics (Group Project)

 A comprehensive product dissection, database schema design, and strategic growth analysis for **PharmEasy** — one of India’s leading e-pharmacy platforms.
 This project blends product analysis, real-world problem-solving, data modeling, A/B testing, and guesstimates to propose actionable strategies for increasing revenue and customer retention in digital healthcare.